gianlucafilippone/spaceros-bt-packages/README.md

 > [!NOTE]
 > Only the actions related to the _Inspection Mission_ (`inspection_mission.xml`) are implemented.
 They require the navigation system up and running.

+> [!NOTE]
+> If the BT runner is running without a simulated robot, the camera mock needs to be run.

 ### trees
 Example trees in the [Groot2](https://www.behaviortree.dev/groot) XML syntax.